Madisonkanna/madisonkanna.com/src/content/2019-in-review.md

 I was able to attend [Bradfield](https://bradfieldcs.com/).
 Bradfield teaches computer science to professional developers with classes that usually include hands-on exercises and discussions.
 I learned so much more computer science fundamentals than I could have just learning on my own.
 I got to learn from a smart and passionate teacher and I got to learn with other curious software engineers.
 After growing up homeschooled and leaving college, I never realized how amazing learning in a classroom can be.
 Bradfield was very challenging for me but not too overwhelming.
 I hope to take at least two more classes there in 2020.

 I left a job and a serious relationship.
 Not sure if I would call these accomplishments at all, but sometimes you know when something isn't going anywhere and you have to make a painful decision.
-I also went from working remotely and visting Pennsylvania as much as I could to planting myself back in California, and I've felt so much happier now that I'm not trying to live in two states at once.
+I also went from working remotely and visiting Pennsylvania as much as I could to planting myself back in California, and I've felt so much happier now that I'm not trying to live in two states at once.

 ## What I could have done better